jamescherti/minimal-emacs.d/README.md

 If this helps your workflow, please show your support by **⭐ starring minimal-emacs.d on GitHub** to help more Emacs users discover its benefits.

-In just a few minutes of applying what's in this README.md file, you will possess a fully functional, high-performance Emacs configuration that is ready for work.
-By simply adopting **minimal-emacs.d**, you bypass hours of configuration and the heavy overhead of frameworks like Doom or Spacemacs.
-You gain immediate access to a professional-grade foundation featuring optimized garbage collection, sensible UI defaults, and a fast startup.
-This is your fast track to a vanilla Emacs setup that remains lightweight, responsive, and entirely under your control.

 **Ready to start?
 [Install minimal-emacs.d](#install-minimal-emacsd)**

 Building the *minimal-emacs.d* `init.el` and `early-init.el` was the result of **extensive research and testing** to fine-tune the best parameters and optimizations for an Emacs configuration. *(More information about the *minimal-emacs.d* features can be found here: [Features](#features).)*